Find an Orthodontist near you

 Overjet

-Where the upper front teeth are located forward of the lower front teeth in the horizontal dimension.
-Think of a “jet” flying forward.
+Where the upper front teeth are located too far in front of the lower front teeth in the horizontal dimension.

 Palatal expander (RME / RPE)